AI & Technology

 What's Coming Next in AI Sentence Completion

-The global keyboard market hit $4.98 billion in 2025 and is projected to reach $5.35 billion by 2029.
-That growth is mostly driven by AI features — standard keyboards aren't where the innovation is happening.
+Additionally, The global keyboard market hit $4.98 billion in 2025 and is on track to hit $5.35 billion by 2029.
+Standard keyboards aren't driving that — AI features are.
+And the pace of change right now is surprisingly fast.

 Sentence completion is becoming paragraph completion